StrangeRanger/bash-style-guide/README.md

 ## Preface

 This guide aims to be as objective as possible by providing well-founded reasons for each recommended practice.
 It covers both functional and aesthetic scripting choices, although for purely stylistic preferences that may vary, please refer to the [Aesthetics](/content/aesthetics) section.

+## Report Issues

+If you find any issues with this guide, whether it be a typo, a broken link, request for clarification, or a disagreement with a recommendation, please [open an issue]() on the GitHub repository.